Donald R. Benson

 He began publishing with a ground breaking article on the novelist, Joseph Conrad, “Constructing an Ethereal Cosmos: Late Classical Physics and Conrad’s Lord Jim.”
 He prepared and published a paper entitled “The Reconstruction of Space in Kandinsky’s Aesthetics Theory,” for the very first Symposium on Literature and Science, and later for the same organization, “The Spatial Paradigm: Teaching Students to Read Literature and Science.”

-To submit a nomination for the Benson Lecture, see guidelines below.
-Applications are due January 14, 2020.
+To submit a nomination for the Benson Lecture, see the guidelines here.
+Applications are due January 31, 2022.

 Donald R. Benson Lecture Archive

-2012 Elliott West, Distinguished Professor, Alumni Distinguished Professor, History – American West, American Indian at the University of Arkansas: The West Before Lewis and Clark: Three Lives
+2012 Elliott West, Distinguished Professor of History of the American West and American Indian at the University of Arkansas, The West Before Lewis and Clark: Three Lives